George Double

 Ned Bennett

-Saxophone & Assistant Musical Director
+Saxophone & Assistant Music Director

 Ned Bennett combines his time as a saxophonist, composer, author, arranger and educator in equal measures.
 Having studied at Bristol University and the Guildhall School of Music, he plays regularly at jazz clubs and festivals around the UK, often with his own project, The Harlem Meer Cats, playing pared-down arrangements of the Duke Ellington and Cab Calloway bands of the 20s and 30s.
 He is the author of many tutor books on saxophone and jazz playing, published by Faber, Wise Music, Boston Music etc, and teaches at a prestigious school in London.
 His arrangements have included large-scale vocal projects for Jacqui Dankworth, Joe Stilgoe, Claire Martin, and Clare Teal, and he often receives commissions for other orchestrations and miscellaneous compositions. www.worldofned.co.uk